Trading

 Re-export access to 180+ countries via Dubai's logistics network

-What the Pastry Trading Licence Covers
+What the Pastry Trading License Covers

-A Pastry Trading Licence under Activity Code 4721.78 authorises the holder to trade in pastry products commercially.
+A Pastry Trading License under Activity Code 4721.78 authorises the holder to trade in pastry products commercially.
 This includes the import, export, wholesale distribution, and re-export of pastry goods such as cakes, tarts, pies, croissants, Danish pastries, eclairs, and related confectionery items.

-Who This Licence Suits
+Who This License Suits

 International pastry manufacturers seeking a UAE distribution base